 Covering your nose and mouth while coughing or sneezing may not prevent you from contracting conjunctivitis; however, it will ensure that it is not spread to others if you already have it.

 Again, this is a best practice for not just the pink eye but is a good hygiene habit in general.

 4. Do not touch your eyes, nose, or mouth

-As mentioned above, your hands, on a day-to-day basis comes in contact with dirt, microorganisms, and also virus.
+As mentioned above, your hands, on a day-to-day basis, come in contact with dirt, microorganisms, and also viruses.

 These foreign objects enter your body through the eyes, nose, or mouth.
 So whether you wash your hands or not, refrain from touching them with your direct hands as much as you possibly can.

 5. Clean or sanitize surfaces

 Regularly keep your surroundings and surfaces clean by regularly sanitizing with cleaning solutions.
 Objects and surfaces like door handles, countertops, bathroom surfaces, faucets, etc, are common ground for viruses and bacteria.